4 Single gene disorders

 - Deafness.
 Sensory (nerve) deafness is the most serious feature of Waardenburg syndrome.
 It usually involves both ears and is severe.
-Deafness is found in 25 percent to 50 percent of people with Waardenburg syndrome.
+Deafness is found in 25% to 50% of people with Waardenburg syndrome.

 - A white forelock.
-Between 30 percent and 40 percent of people with Waardenburg syndrome have a white or grey patch of hair in the middle and front of their heads.
+Between 30% and 40% of people with Waardenburg syndrome have a white or grey patch of hair in the middle and front of their heads.
 This may vary from a small area that is not very obvious to a large striking white forelock of hair.

 - Early greying of hair and eyebrows.
 This begins in the twenties in some people with Waardenburg syndrome.

 - Partial albinism.
-About 20 percent of people with Waardenburg syndrome have patches of skin with little or no pigmentation.
+About 20% of people with Waardenburg syndrome have patches of skin with little or no pigmentation.